6 min read

 Are you aware of any instances when your company has failed to observe one of these precepts?
 If so, I hope it was not for long!

-By implementing the 7 customer service principles, you can create a more congenial environment for your patrons.
+By implementing these customer service principles, you can create a more congenial environment for your patrons.
 They will have an easier time resolving issues and creating long-term relationships with them.

 Grow your business automatically